Whether it’s a flowerpot or an entire meadow, planting wildflowers supports a wide range of insects that couldn’t survive in urban areas otherwise.

 - Meadows should not be sown on areas containing large numbers of strong perennial weeds such as docks, nettles or thistles.
 Sowing into bare ground is always best and it is essential to eliminate such weed species from the proposed meadow area prior to sowing.

-- Eradication is best undertaken when the weed species are in rapid, active growth by spraying with which ever herbicide or natural weed killer suits you or by raking, pulling up by hand.
+- Eradication is best undertaken when the weed species are in rapid, active growth by raking or pulling up by hand.
 April/May is the most effective time to do this.

 - If sowing into grass or an established meadow make sure the grass/meadow is as low as possible.